MicroEJ/docs/VEEPortingGuide/vgImage.rst

 This kind of image is a `ResourceVectorImage`_ where the application can draw into.
 More specifically, the drawings are not *performed* but *stored*.

-The concept consists to store the compatible MicroUI drawings [#note_uibvi]_ and all MicroVG drawings into a commands list.
+The concept consists in storing the compatible MicroUI drawings [#note_uibvi]_ and all MicroVG drawings into a commands list.
-The application can play this list of commands applying (or not) a global transformation.
+The application can then play this list of commands applying (or not) a global transformation.

 .. note:: The implementation uses the concept of MicroUI :ref:`custom <section_image_custom_raw>` format (the custom ``Format.CUSTOM_7``).

-The way to register the drawing commands is hardly linked to the targeted GPU:
+The way to register the drawing commands is strongly linked to the targeted GPU:

-* the paths and gradients are stored to be used directly by the GPU when rendering the image (prevent runtime modifications before the image rendering)
+* The paths and gradients are stored to be used directly by the GPU when rendering the image (prevent runtime modifications before the image rendering).
-* according to the GPU capabilities (a GPU may be able to draw a MicroUI anti-aliased line but not an aliased line), some MicroUI drawing API may be implemented or not (see :ref:`section_buffered_image`).
+* Depending on the GPU capabilities (a GPU may be able to draw a MicroUI anti-aliased line but not an aliased line), some MicroUI drawing API may be implemented or not (see :ref:`section_buffered_image`).

 By consequence, the implementation is dedicated to the GPU.
 The :ref:`section_vg_cco` provide some implementations and the Front Panel (for the Simulation) features the same limitations than the embedded side (it is not possible to store a MicroUI drawing in the simulator if the embedded side is not able to perform it).